-Faculty members selected for the OER grant will receive individualized consulting by librarians on their OER efforts and strategies, as well as dedicated technical and instructional design support offered by CIDI's instructional designers to effectively incorporate their open materials in Canvas.
+Faculty members selected for the OER grant will receive individualized consulting with librarians on their OER efforts and strategies, as well as dedicated technical and instructional design support from CIDI's instructional designers to effectively incorporate open materials in Canvas.
 Librarians from USU will be available to help you locate and select high quality resources for your courses from a number of OER online repositories.
 Additional services, including copy editing, peer review management, typesetting and design will incur a fee.

 What is the timeline?

-Faculty with successful proposals will conduct their research and planning during the spring and summer of 2017, with new course materials being available for incorporation into the curriculum by Fall semester 2019 or Spring semester 2020.
-Faculty will be asked to teach the course at least twice using the newly adopted materials.
+Faculty with successful proposals will conduct their research, planning, and design during the 2019 calendar year with new course materials being available for incorporation into the curriculum by Fall semester 2019 or Spring semester 2020.
+Faculty will be expected to teach the course at least twice using the newly adopted materials.

 What are the requirements for awardees?